charlielobster/CUDA_NekRS/README.md

    b) Create a USB drive containing an etched, bootable Ubuntu iso

-       i) On your windows box, download the 24.04.3 iso file ii) Use Balena Etcher to write the iso to the USB drive iii) From your BIOS, boot from the USB drive and install to the target drive
+       i) On your Windows instance, download the Ubuntu 24.04.3 iso file ii) Use Balena Etcher to write the iso to the USB drive iii) From your BIOS, boot from the USB drive and install to the target drive